 In the early books of the text, Josephus gives a fascinating recapitulation of the contents of Genesis, which says perhaps more about the perspective of the origins of the cosmos during the first century AD than anything else.
 I skimmed through these sections which provide a remarkable glimpse of re-telling the Biblical narrative until it blends with then-current historical events.

-This passage has apparently become infamous for its significant latter Christian interpolation and revision, but nevertheless at one point it contained reference to Jesus’s prominence in the region as a teacher and founder of a new sect.
-Per various sources, this passage is almost universally rejected as authentic.
+This passage has apparently become infamous for its significant Christian interpolation and revisionism (it is generally believed by scholars of the era that this is not the same paragraph Josephus once wrote), but nevertheless at one point it did contain references to Jesus’s prominence in the region as a teacher and founder of a new sect.
+However, this passage is almost universally rejected for being inauthentic.